Ontario Accident Benefits Lawyers

 In order for insurance companies to determine whether injured car crash survivors are eligible for accident benefits, injured policyholders must complete and submit Auto Insurance Claims Forms (OCF forms).
 Based on the information provided on an accident victim’s OCF forms, insurance providers will determine whether they are entitled to receive coverage to offset their injury-related costs.

-Making mistakes when completing OCF forms can have serious, unintended consequences.
+Making mistakes when completing OCF forms can have unintended consequences.
 OCF forms are subject to strict submission deadlines.
 Failing to submit the correct forms before their individual due dates could cause an injured accident survivor’s claim to be denied.

 Some OCF forms need to be completed by the injured car crash survivor’s healthcare providers.
 Other forms need to be filled out by their employers.
 And there is only a short period of time available to coordinate with other parties, complete the forms, and have them signed and submitted to insurance providers before their deadline.

 Furthermore, the wording of OCF forms can be difficult to understand.
-Knowingly submitting OCF forms with incorrect or misleading information is a criminal offense.
+Knowingly submitting OCF forms with incorrect or misleading information is also a criminal offense.

 Contact Preszler Injury Lawyers Today